tonethar/IGME-230-Fall-2018/weekly/week-12-notes.md

 # More PixiJS

 ## I. Overview
 This week we will continue working with PixiJS, and complete our game HW, *Circle Blast!*, in preparation for the final project.
+We will also be looking at some of your Portfolios once those are due.

 ## II.
 Projects
 - [Project 4 - Sprite-based Game or Experience](https://github.com/tonethar/IGME-230-Fall-2018/blob/master/projects/project-4.md)